go-graphite/go-carbon/README.md

 #  memory usage (by setting both trie-index and trigram-index to true).
 trie-index = false

+# Cache file list scan data in the specified path.
+This option speeds
+# up index building after reboot by reading the last scan result in file
+# system instead of scanning the whole data dir, which could takes up
+# most of the indexing time if it contains a high number of metrics (10
+# - 40 millions). go-carbon only reads the cached file list once after
+# reboot and the cache result is updated after every scan.
+file-list-cache = ""

 # Enable concurrently building index without maintaining a new copy
 # index structure.
 More memory efficient.
 # Currently only trie-index is supported.
 (EXPERIMENTAL)